DataDevils/DataBootCamp/docs/Unit3_Part1_Tableau.md

 - Italicized variables are calculated by Tableau on the fly.
 - You can change how data are categorized, i.e. dimension or measures by dragging or by right clicking the variable and selecting the operation you want to perform.

-##### Constructing a visualization:
+### 3. Constructing a visualization

+#### 3a: Organizing our data

+Let's begin our visualization exercise by plotting fresh water withdrawals by water use category.
+The first step in doing this is structuring our data into a table that computes the sum water withdrawal for each category (e.g. Aquaculture, Irrigation, etc.) and for each type (Fresh vs Saline).
+Let's explore how this is done in Tableau.

-- Drag `Withdrawal MGD` into the main area of the sheet. <font color="blue">What do you see?</font> Tableau will always summarize information.
-You can then ask it to break out that information into <u>categories</u>.
+- Drag `Withdrawal MGD` into the main area of the sheet. <font color="blue">What do you see?</font>

+  *→ Tableau will always reduce data to a summary.
+You can then ask it to break out that information into <u>categories</u>.*

 - Drag `Source` into the `Columns` "shelf".

-You can think of columns as your **x-axis** and rows as your **y-axis** in terms of how the data will be displayed.
+  *→ You can think of columns as your **x-axis** and rows as your **y-axis** in terms of how the data will be displayed.*

   ![MGDbySource](media/tableau/MGDbySource.PNG)

-*How else can we summarize the data?*

-- Add `Type` as a column header.
+- Add `Type` as a second column header.

   ![MGDbySourceType](media/tableau/MGDbySourceType.PNG)

-*Notice that as you drag information over, new data summaries begin to come up.
-These are different options that Tableau recommends for displaying the information.*

 - Drag `Category` into the `Rows` tab.

   ![MGDbySourceTypebyCategory](media/tableau/MGDbySourceTypebyCategory.PNG)

+#### 3b: Plotting our data

+As we configure the way the data are shown in our sheet, you will noticed in the "Show Me" area on the left, Tableau recommends different plotting options, with its top recommendation given a red border.

-- Create a `stacked bar` chart by clicking the appropriate icon on the right hand side.
+- Create a `stacked bar` chart by clicking the outlined plot option in the "Show Me" area.
   - *How did Tableau organize the information?*
   - *How did Tableau order the data in the bar chart?*

 ![StackedBarPlot1](media/tableau/StackedBarPlot1.PNG)

-*It's a little hard to see - what if we flipped the orientation...*
+→*It's a little hard to see - what if we flipped the orientation...*

 *  Use `Ctrl`-`W` or  the `Swap Rows and Columns` tool to transpose the data.
 The stacked bar plot will update...

 ![StackedBarPlot1](media/tableau/StackedBarPlot2.PNG)

-*Notice that `Total` is making the `Withdrawal` axis very long.
+→ *Notice that `Total` is making the `Withdrawal` axis very long.
 Remove the `Total` column.*
-- Right-Click on `Total` and click `exclude`
+- Right-Click on `Total` in the chart and click `exclude`

+- <u>==Now try some more modifications:==</u>

-- Let's focus only on freshwater.
-Can you exclude `Saline`?
+  ► Let's focus only on freshwater.
+Can you exclude the entire Saline category?

-- Can you sort the column <u>data</u> from descending to ascending?
+  ► Can you sort the column <u>data</u> from descending to ascending?

-- Name your worksheet something meaningful; it will update the name of your table.
+*→ At present our plot's name is "Sheet1".
+Renaming the sheet will rename the plot...*

+- Rename your worksheet (by clicking on it's current name "Sheet1" in the lower left corner) to something more meaningful like "Water Withdrawals".

 ![Bar Chart](media/tableau/BarChart1.png)

-##### Create a new worksheet and this time let's plot *per capita* water withdrawals.
+### 4. Derived fields: Plot *per capita* water withdrawals.

 - `Duplicate` the worksheet you just created and rename it "Per Capita Withdrawals"
+  - Right click on the sheet in the lower bar and select `Duplicate`, then rename it
 - Under `Measures`, click on `Withdrawal MGD`.
-Click `Create`, `calculated field`
+Select the dropdown arrow on the right side and from the dropdown menu, select `Create`>`Calculated Field`:
   - Name this calculated field `Per Capita (MGD/person)`
-  - Calculate the per-capita water use (mgd/person) as `[Withdrawal MGD]/[Population]` (You can type or drag fields into the box...)
+  - Calculate the per-capita water use (mgd/person) as `[Withdrawal MGD]/[Population]` (*You can type or drag fields into the box...*) Then click `OK`.
 - Drag `Per Capita (MGD/person)` field into the columns chart and remove  `SUM(Withdrawal MGD)`.

 ![Bar Chart](media/tableau/BarChart2.png)

-### Recreate the charts shown on the USGS website
+### EXERCISE: Recreate the charts shown on the USGS website

 #### 1. Bar chart: https://water.usgs.gov/watuse/wuto.html